euclidprobe/euclidprobe.github.io/index.md

 ## License
 **<a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.**

-## How to get Euclid Probe
-Buy a kit from a reseller or DIY.

-Due to regular inquiry and subsequent customer demand, we have begun producing kits of parts available through select resellers.
-Part of these sales directly support both the creators of Euclid Probe and the resellers.
-These funds provide for further research and development for Euclid Probe, the dock and mount creation and adaptations, and the firmware improvements.

-Higher temp versions, both 100C and greater than 120C have been developed and are at this time, custom order options through the creators.
-Resellers:

-US: LukesLabOnline
-US: 713Maker

-Denmark:

-EU- Germany:
-EU- Portugal:

-UK:
-UK:

-The gerbers for DIY boards are hosted at OSHPark and Aisler.
-No part of the purchases made at OSHPark or Aisler benefit the creators of Euclid Probe.
-There are no affiliate links or royalties paid on these transactions.

 ## Euclid Probe Youtube Channel
 <a href='https://www.youtube.com/channel/UCIUXRiUfHCOrqRxitcH9O6g'> <img src="images\VoronStill2-TN.jpg" ></a>